-What is Somatic Tinnitus?
+What Is Somatic Tinnitus?

 Somatic tinnitus occurs when the tinnitus sound changes due to movement, tension, or inflammation in the body, most often in the neck and jaw.
 Understanding the nervous system's role in somatic tinnitus is essential for developing effective treatments.
 The key to lasting relief is a multimodal approach that targets both the body and the brain.